Week 3 fantasy viewer's guide: 10 things to watch for

 We now have two weeks in the books to extrapolate full-season forecasts.
-I think we’re about halfway to stabilization, which is commonly thought to be 50% skill and 50% randomness.
+I think we’re about halfway to stabilization, which is commonly thought to be 50-percent skill and 50-percent randomness.
 But the problem with Fantasy Football, unlike baseball, is that true skill level is largely illusory and players mostly a product of their offensive environment.

-1. But let’s start with a player who sure seems to have true-skill level in spades: Kanas City Chiefs running back Kareem.
-Last week, I said the key was him beating his lofty projection which he did quite easily after a slow start.
-Now he’s a top five player for sure.
+1. But let’s start with a player who sure seems to have true-skill level in spades: Kansas City Chiefs running back Kareem Hunt.
+Last week, I said the key was him beating his lofty projection, which he did quite easily after a slow start.
+Now he’s a top-five player for sure.

 2. Chris Carson has tough sledding with that putrid Seattle Seahawks offensive line and the team may struggle to score all year.
 But is he going to seize the feature-back role and thus render that less relevant given his touch floor?
 Carson has demonstrated skill with a third best 2.58 yards after contact and 2.50 yards before contact (10th).
 I think both stats are important.
 Seattle’s other backs are all under 1.0 yards before contact on 14 combined carries.